 The Peer Tutoring Program is available to all Urban students who are having difficulties in a class due to challenging material, gaps in their preparation, or absences caused by illness.
 In weekly one-on-one meetings, Juniors and Seniors who have performed well in specific academic areas help their peers develop learning strategies, understand concepts, clear up misconceptions, and complete homework in all subjects.
 Peer tutors complete several hours of training before they begin weekly tutoring sessions which typically take place during study halls.
 Peer tutors possess a high degree of approachability and patience, as well as the ability to listen, ask questions, maintain confidentiality and problem-solve -- without necessarily solving any problems her/himself.

-The Senior Playwriting Workshop will meet during fall and winter terms.
+The Senior Playwriting Workshop will meet during winter term.
 With the help of exercises, play readings and regular deadlines, Workshop students will develop an original 10-minute play.
 This workshop is required for Seniors who want their plays to be eligible for inclusion in the spring One Act Festival.
-(Seniors Only) (Meets during E5)
+(Seniors Only) (Meets during T2)

 Portfolio Prep serves as a structured environment in which students compile a portfolio of 16-20 works of art, shoot slides, and write artist's statements and slide scripts to include in their college applications in the fall.
 The portfolio should reflect craftsmanship, creativity and content by including pieces that reflect your understanding of the elements of art and design in addition to more personal ideas and images.
 This time also allows for admissions representatives from art schools to speak about their individual programs, to share their knowledge about what constitutes a solid portfolio and to meet with individual students for portfolio reviews.
 Sustained work, deadlines and documenting work are a necessary component to the completion of the portfolio.
 (Meets during two specified E Periods.)
 Prerequisite: instructor approval.
 (Seniors only)

 Technical Theater Production and Design facilitates students who want to engage more fully in the crafting of theatrical productions.
-Students interested in set construction, costuming, sound, lighting and video design, stage management and backstage participation will get trained on the varying roles and responsibilities in the technical theater world.
-Following their training they will have an opportunity to directly support one of Urban's many productions: Fall Production, Winter Production, Peed Ed Theater or the Spring One Act Festival.
+This course will focus on understanding the roles in all areas of technical design and stagecraft, including: scenic design and construction, costume design, sound design, lighting design, projection setup and design, and backstage assistance and stage management.
+Students will work individually and in small groups on class projects that will benefit their understanding of technical theatre as well as benefit the current production of that term.
+Following their training they will have an opportunity to directly support one of Urban's many productions, which include Theater Production, Musical Theater Production, Peer Education Theater or the spring One Act Festival.
+(Meets yearlong during E1).
 (Meets during two E periods)

 UrbanX Labs: Design is an introduction to applied science at Urban and is open to all students.
 Major topics include basic structural analysis of electronic systems, essential principles of engineering, and the fundamentals of iterative design.
 Students learn skills such as computer assisted design, 3D modeling, systems analysis, and proper use of advanced tools and lab equipment.
 (Meets during E2)